 SAS Airbus A330-300 SAS Go, Chicago to Stockholm

-After five days in Chicago it was time for our flight back to Stockholm with SAS.
-In our rented Audi A4 we were greeted by a Silvercar-Employee drove to Terminal 5 at Chicago O'Hare Airport.
-Check-in at the Star Alliance Gold or Business counter went smoothly.
-When we asked, we were offered an upgrade to SAS Plus (Premium Economy) for $199.
-Similar to our outbound flight (upgrade via Optiontown), the booking class would have been adjusted here as well.
-But we saved the money today.
+After five days in Chicago, it was time for our return flight with SAS to Stockholm.
+In our rented Audi A4, we were met by a SilvercarA Star Alliance employee drove us to Terminal 5 at Chicago O'Hare Airport.
+Check-in at the Star Alliance Gold and Business counters went smoothly.
+Upon request, we were offered an upgrade to SAS Plus (Premium Economy) for USD 199.
+Similar to our outbound flight (upgrade via Optiontown), the booking class would have been adjusted.
+However, we saved the money today.

 SWISS Lounge Chicago (O'Hare)

-Fortunately, there was a priority lane for Star Alliance Gold customers at the security checkpoint, so it was quickly over with.
-The entrance to the SWISS Lounge is right behind the identity check and the duty-free area.
-Renovated in 2011, the lounge adapts to SWISS' global design concept.
-You can find out more details about the SWISS Lounge at Chicago Airport in our Review.
+Fortunately, there was a priority lane for Star Alliance Gold customers at the security checkpoint, so we were quickly through.
+Directly behind the security checkpoint and the duty-free area is the entrance to the SWISS Lounge.
+Renovated in 2011, the lounge reflects SWISS's global design concept.
+You can find more details about the SWISS Lounge at Chicago Airport in our Review.

 Since the SWISS flight to Zurich departs at 7:15 p.m., the lounge closes at 6:30 p.m.
 So we decided to switch to the SAS Business Lounge.